vagkaratzas/nextflow-beginners-workshop/README.md

 For `singularity` and `docker`, the container urls were created through the [seqera containers](https://seqera.io/containers/) site, by specifying the required python version.

 Command to run: `nextflow run main.nf -profile conda -resume`

+Switch to the Lesson-6 branch with `git checkout Lesson-6` to continue.